 - promotes or profits from gambling

-- is involved in the tobacco industry or related products.
+- is in the tobacco industry or related products.

-We of course recognise that Social Policy Connections is under an ethical responsibility to make good use of the donations it receives.
+We recognise, of course, that Social Policy Connections has an ethical responsibility to make good use of the donations it receives.

-Students can take individual units in social justice or as part of the Bachelor of Theology degree, or can specialise in various social justice degrees, ranging from the one-year MCD Diploma in Social Justice Studies, or the longer Master of Arts concentrating on social justice units.
+Students may take individual units in social justice, as part of the Bachelor of Theology degree, or can specialise in various social justice degrees, ranging from the one-year MCD Diploma in Social Justice Studies, or the longer Master of Arts concentrating on social justice units.